Isotropisation of Quadratic Gravity: Scalar and Tensor Components: Introduction

-In the present work our aim is to investigate how isotropisation is approached, and if this very process could naturally generate gravitational waves.
-For this reason an initial condition is chosen in such a way that it asymptotically generates the Minkowski spacetime, and the Weyl's scalars are also obtained for this solution.
-It must be emphasized that this solution, although numeric, is an exact solution of this particular quadratic gravity in the sense that it depends only on the precision of the machine.
-We then consider a perturbative approach to investigate if gravitational waves are in fact generated during the isotropisation process.
+In the present work our aim is to investigate how the isotropisation occurs and if gravitational waves are generated in this process.
+For this reason an initial condition is chosen in such a way that asymptotically spacetime becomes a flat spacetime.

-The article is organized as follows.
-In section II a brief discussion on the perturbative approach is given.
-The field tensor is obtained to first order in the perturbation parameter, resulting in the linearized field equation.
-In section III we evaluate the Weyl invariants $\Psi_2$ and $\Psi_4$ and check their time dependence, albeit having a decreasing behavior they are non null which indicate the presence of gravitational waves.
-Then, two distinct methods are applied to extract the GW amplitudes from the exact numerical solution.
-It is also shown that the metric perturbation can be understood in the TT gauge as a superposition of the Minkowski space, a pure tensorial perturbation and a pure scalar perturbation.
-Our conclusions and final remarks are presented in section IV.